 When trying to figure out if you’re judgment-proof, the guidance of an attorney or credit counselor may help.
 Keep in mind that being judgment-proof doesn’t make the debt go away — you’ll want to communicate the situation to the creditor or a debt collector (in writing), but they still might try to sue over the unpaid debt and that account could still appear on the family member’s credit reports.
 Again, consulting a consumer attorney may be a good idea.
 Even if you’re not judgment-proof, you may be able to reduce the stress of dealing with your disabled family member’s debt.
 According to Nitzsche: “Explaining the disability alone will not change their collection efforts and activity, but it may give you leverage to settle the debt for less than is owed (if desired). … You or your family can write ‘cease and desist’ letters to the creditors (templates available online) to stop collection efforts.
 This will not stop legal action, such as a court summons, but will stop the calls if they are causing stress.”

 Dealing with a disabled family member’s debt certainly isn’t easy, but there’s a good chance you may not have to pay for it.

 “If the disabled person is unmarried and the unsecured debt is not co-signed, then no family members can be held liable,” Nitzche said.

 The disabled person (or whoever has power of attorney) should review their credit reports regularly to make sure any agreements made with creditors result in those accounts being reported properly to the major credit bureaus.
 If you are somehow liable for a family member’s debt, be sure to keep an eye on your credit standing so you can understand how it’s affecting you.
-(You can get two free credit scores every two weeks on Credit.com.)
+(You can get two free credit scores every month on Credit.com.)
 And if have any questions about credit (or money, in general), share them with us in the comments, on Twitter (@CreditExperts) or on Facebook.